johangithub/AFMAN11-217v1/chp8.md

 ##### Figure 8.2.
 Charted Holding Pattern.
 ![fig8_2](figs/fig8_2.png)

 8.2.3.
 Clearance Limit.
 ATC should issue holding instructions at least 5 minutes before reaching a clearance limit fix.
-When an aircraft is 3 minutes or less from a clearance limit and a clearance beyond the fix has not been received, the pilot is expected to start a speed reduction so that the aircraft will cross the fix at or below the maximum holding airspeed.
+When an aircraft is 3 minutes or less from a clearance limit and a clearance beyond the fix has not been received, the pilot is expected to start a speed reduction so that <strong><em>the aircraft will cross the fix at or below the maximum holding airspeed.
 If holding instructions have not been received upon arrival at the fix, hold in accordance with procedures in FLIP.
-For two-way radio failure holding procedures, refer to the FIH.
+For two-way radio failure holding procedures, refer to the FIH.</em></strong>

 8.2.4.
 Maximum Holding Speeds.
 Maximum holding airspeeds are defined by TERPS and have nothing to do with the holding speed specified in the aircraft flight manual.
-Holding speeds in the aircraft flight manual are typically minimum speeds that correspond to a maximum endurance speed.
-Do not exceed the maximum holding airspeeds listed below.
-(Table 8.1) ATC may be able to approve holding speeds in excess of these maximums, if aircraft performance considerations require.
+Holding speeds in the aircraft flight manual are typically minimum speeds that correspond to a maximum endurance speed. <strong><em>Do not exceed the maximum holding airspeeds listed below.</em></strong> (Table 8.1) ATC may be able to approve holding speeds in excess of these maximums, if aircraft performance considerations require.
 Adherence to the maximum speeds shown below, or the published maximum holding speed, whichever is lower, will ensure you remain within protected airspace.
 For ICAO holding airspeeds, refer to Chapter 17.

 ##### Table 8.1.
 Maximum Holding Airspeeds.